Federal Interlocutor's Contribution Program: Terms and Conditions

 • The Métis National Council (MNC)

-• To provide a forum where these two national Aboriginal organizations can meet with the Federal Interlocutor and other federal representatives to discuss their priority issues with respect to the people they represent.
+• To provide a forum where these 2 national Indigenous representative organizations can meet with Crown-Indigenous Relations and Northern Affairs Canada and other federal representatives to discuss their priority issues with respect to the people they represent.

-• support for litigation and interventions, such as legal research and legal fees; and
+• support for litigation and interventions, such as legal research and legal fees

 Tripartite self-government processes

-• Recognized representative and accountable provincial and regional Métis and off-reserve Aboriginal organizationsFootnote 3 affiliated with either the Congress of Aboriginal Peoples or the Métis National Council; or
+• recognized representative and accountable provincial and regional Métis and off-reserve Indigenous organizationsFootnote 3 affiliated with either the Congress of Aboriginal Peoples or the Métis National Council

-• Other recognized representative and accountable provincial and regional Métis and off-reserve Aboriginal organizationsFootnote 3 which demonstrate a capacity to meaningfully participate in tripartite discussions.
+• other recognized representative and accountable provincial and regional Métis and off-reserve Indigenous organizationsFootnote 3 which demonstrate a capacity to meaningfully participate in tripartite discussions

-• To enable provincial and regional Métis and off-reserve Aboriginal organizations, residing south of the 60th parallel, to participate in tripartite negotiations with the federal and provincial governments in the pursuit of practical arrangements which would enable these organizations to achieve greater input into, and control over, programs and services that are of importance to the people they represent.
+• to enable provincial and regional Métis and off-reserve Indigenous organizations, residing south of the 60th parallel, to participate in tripartite negotiations with the federal and provincial governments in the pursuit of practical arrangements which would enable these organizations to achieve greater input into, and control over, programs and services that are of importance to the people they represent

 Conditions:

-• supporting cultural and social institution, such as conducting preparatory work and providing for transitional cost incurred just before or after a governance initiatives is to be implemented; and,
+• supporting cultural and social institution, such as conducting preparatory work and providing for transitional cost incurred just before or after a governance initiatives is to be implemented

 Recipients:

-• other appropriate Aboriginal or non-Aboriginal institution delivering an initiative or project, in accordance with the general purpose of this fund.
+• other appropriate Indigenous or non-Indigenous institution delivering an initiative or project, in accordance with the general purpose of this fund

-• To develop and strengthen skills and build capacity of Métis and off-reserve Aboriginal organization and institutions, so that they may: better represent and be more accountable to their members; or, be more effective in providing programs and services to Métis and non-status Indian people.
+• To develop and strengthen skills and build capacity of Métis and off-reserve Indigenous organization and institutions, so that they may: better represent and be more accountable to their members; or, be more effective in providing programs and services to Métis and Non-Status Indian people.

-• preparing for, and participating in, Aboriginal workshops, conferences, information-sharing, and community consultations;
+• preparing for, and participating in, Indigenous workshops, conferences, information-sharing, and community consultations

 Recognizing Métis Contributions to Canada

-• Any non-profit Métis or non-status Indian institution or organization or other Aboriginal and non-Aboriginal institution delivering an initiative or project in accordance with the general purpose of this fund.
+• any non-profit Métis or Non-Status Indian institution or organization or other Indigenous and non-Indigenous institution delivering an initiative or project in accordance with the general purpose of this fund.

 • To recognize Métis contributions to Canada, past and present.